Stop 1: Big Talbot Island – State Road A1A North, 32226

 Relax on the covered observation platform and let the Clapper Rails, Marsh Wren and Spotted Sandpiper sing to you.

-Located on Jacksonville’s Westside, Camp Milton Historic park is the former site of the largest Confederate Army encampment in Florida and several Civil War skirmishes.
+Located on Jacksonville’s Westside, Camp Milton Historic park is the former site of several Civil War skirmishes.

 Winter migration is the best time for birding here.
 Strolling along the paved trails you will spot Eastern Bluebirds, Eastern Meadowlarks, Palm Warblers and Loggerhead Shrike.